 The Polynesian Way of Loving

-Because of their natural, relaxed attitude about communal nudity, having been immersed in it since birth, some South Sea island peoples were able to pass down from generation to generation the wisdom of a languid, laid-back form of loving.
+The people of the South Sea islands have a natural, relaxed attitude towards communal nudity.
+Immersed in it since birth, they have passed down from generation to generation the wisdom of a languid, laid-back form of loving that leads to slow, intimate sex.

 Eighteenth-century European explorers had a fascination with what cartographers of the period called “white beauties,” those huge blank spaces on maps of the known world that seduced European imaginations into sailing away to the vast, virginal, and uncharted areas of the globe.
 One such area was made up of the balmy blue latitudes of the South Pacific.

-Sometimes, explorers in these seas — on a sultry night after a long sea voyage — would suddenly behold a black mountain with jagged indentations emerging against a somber tropical sky.
-The ship would glide past a reef and into the calm silence of an opalescent lagoon, sail round a point, and drop anchor in the blue waters of a radiant bay ringed by a dark line of palms swaying along its curves.
-Then, from among the palms, brown bodies could be seen moving, launching canoes into the water, and paddling with vigorous strokes.
+Sometimes, explorers—on a sultry night after a long sea voyage—would suddenly behold a black mountain with jagged indentations emerging against a somber tropical sky.
+The ship would glide past a reef and into the calm silence of an opalescent lagoon, sail around a point, and drop anchor in the blue waters of a radiant bay ringed by a dark line of palms swaying along its curves.
+Then, from among the palms, bodies could be seen moving, launching canoes into the water, and paddling with vigorous strokes.
 Soon, the ship would be surrounded by a flotilla of outriggers, each ornamented with the seductive figure of a copper-limbed nymph.
 These lovely maidens would leap into the waters, propelling themselves along with the ease and grace of dolphins, gliding along barely beneath the surface, then surfacing, diving again, and turning on their sides to exhibit the beauty of their forms.

-Because of their natural, relaxed attitude about communal nudity, having been immersed in it since birth, some South Sea island peoples were able to pass down from generation to generation the wisdom of a languid, laid-back form of loving that blends the movement of desire with the human capacity for desirelessness, a wisdom that merges into one tranquil form in the fields of stimulation and stillness.
-The immense expanses of possible experience during such an embrace are, in fact, another kind of “white beauty” — a vast, peaceful, and uncharted ocean of touching.
+This perspective blends the movement of desire with the human capacity for desirelessness, a wisdom that merges into one tranquil form in the fields of stimulation and stillness.
+The immense expanses of possible experience during slow, intimate sex is in fact, another kind of “white beauty”—a vast, peaceful, and uncharted ocean of touching.
 For the people of more northern climes, people who have created acres and acres of sex manuals and porn, this white beauty is mostly still unimagined and undiscovered.
 What a contrast between traditional South Sea islanders and those of us who go about our days more or less fully clothed, hiding the beauty of our forms behind layers of fabric, covering and yet accentuating body parts in the hope that someone will fantasize about what is concealed there, become filled with desire, and passionately rip off our clothing to touch our nakedness.

 The South Sea islanders did not experience such deep tension of isolation.
 Like many peoples inhabiting tropical climes, they are, as a culture, more touch-intensive.
 From birth, infants are held against bare skin, caressed day and night, exposed to full-body contact.
 Through subtle nuances of touch, these infants teach their attentive caregivers, signaling when they desire to be picked up, held, fed, burped, soothed, stimulated, or changed.
 As they mature, their touching repertoire continues to evolve, leading to fulfilling love lives.